zxt0515/zxt0515.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th year Ph.D. student in the Department of Electrical and Computer Engineering at the Texas A&M University, advised by [Dr. Le Xie](https://engineering.tamu.edu/electrical/profiles/lxie.html).
-I am broadly interested in power system dynamics and machine learning.
+I am a 5th year Ph.D. candidate in the Department of Electrical and Computer Engineering at the Texas A&M University, advised by [Dr. Le Xie](https://engineering.tamu.edu/electrical/profiles/lxie.html).
+I am broadly interested in power system security and machine learning.

 # Research Interests
-- Power system dynamics
+- Power system security
 - Domain knowledge-informed machine learning